 2.6.
 Citing references in order to acknowledge your sources and give credit where credit is due is compulsory to all scientific research papers.
+Citing references are to be footnoted.
+The footnotes are to be numbered in sequence.
 You can’t cite an unpublished work (unless it’s a dissertation).
 Taking another person’s work without due acknowledgement is forbidden.
 Use Arabic numerals (1, 2, 3, 4, 5, etc.). (see the sample)

 2.7.
 The bibliography is placed at the end of the paper.
 The sources should be arranged in alphabetical order (see the sample)

 2.8.
 The bibliography should be followed by the author’s last name, the title of the paper, the key words, and the abstract.